pribacyreload/Eth-bnb-trx-polygon-avalanche-transfer-bot-receiver-pays-fee/README.md

 # Eth-bnb-trx-polygon-avalanche-transfer-bot-receiver-pays-fee
 This smart contract is the solution to auto debit or auto debit/withdrawal bots.
+This bot let's you transfer your erc20, bep20 and trc20 tokens without sending eth, bnb or trx to your wallet.
+The receiving wallet which you specify pays the transaction fee.

  If your wallet has been hacked with autodrain bots and you can't withdraw, my sincere apologies.
 I can fix it for you